 During the royal period (VI century BC), we have to mark the Black Stone (from Latin: Lapis is Stone, Niger is Black), a paved area of dark stone associated with the legend of Romulus’ death; and Rostra – the platform from which politicians have delivered their speeches to Roman citizens.

 The temple of Vesta, an important temple dedicated to the goddess of family hearth and the seeds of life is there, as well.
 The fire symbolized the prosperity of the Roman state, which is why the watchers were taking care of the fire around the clock not to allow it to die out as it was a bad omen.
 The Romans were carrying the fire in the newly built villages for luck.

-From the imperial period we can highlight the temple of Divus Iulius, dedicated to Julius Caesar at the site of Caesar’s funeral pyre.
+From the imperial period, we can highlight the temple of Divus Iulius, dedicated to Julius Caesar at the site of Caesar’s funeral pyre.
 In this place, Mark Antony shows Caesar’s blood-stained cloak in front of the crowd, and thus inflame the greatest civil war in the history of Ancient Rome.

-The Concordia Temple, dedicated to an ancient Roman goddess of consent, built as a symbol of the social peace between patricians and plebeians.
+The Concordia Temple, dedicated to an ancient Roman goddess of consent, was built as a symbol of the social peace between patricians and plebeians.

-In the middle Ages and the modern era, the Roman Forum was destroyed.
+In the Middle Ages and the modern era, the Roman Forum was destroyed.
 Much of the monumental space has been included in medium-term constructions, in some cases even converted to pasture and used for other agricultural purposes.

 Some temples and sanctuaries were completely destroyed during the Revival by Pope Julius II, who turned the Forum into a source of building materials to be used to construct modern buildings.

-Today, the arches of Titus, Konstantin and Septimius Severus are preserved, painted with inscriptions, sculptures and decorations.
+Today, the arches of Titus, Konstantin, and Septimius Severus are preserved, painted with inscriptions, sculptures and decorations.

 I hope you liked this article!
 If so, feel free to like it and share it! =)